HOA Volleyball Power Leagues

-The general play format for the Powerleague will involve three or four play dates, one for the qualifying tournament (QT) and two or three actual league play dates.
-The Qualifying Tournament will be an all day event.
+The general play format for the Powerleague will involve three or four play dates, one or two for the qualifying tournament (QT) and two actual league play dates.
+The Qualifying Tournaments will be all-day events.
 Subsequent Powerleague rounds will also involve two full days of competition.
-Powerleagues for 12’s, 14’s, 15’s, 16’s and 17’s will consist of single round robin competition, played over 2 or 3 days.
+Powerleagues for 12’s, 14’s, 15’s, 16’s and 17’s will consist of single round robin competition, played over 2 days.
 The 13’s, and 18’s divisions will play 3 rounds of 4 team pools.

-Note that the total amount for the Power League ($ 500 for age groups 12, 13 and 18, $650 for all other age groups) is due at registration for the qualifying tournament.
+Note that the total amount for the Power League ($ 550 for age groups 12, 13 and 18, $750 for all other age groups) is due at registration for the qualifying tournament.
 Teams that do not qualify for the Power League will receive a refund of the entry fee, minus the cost of the Qualifying Tournaments.
 Teams that did not need to play in the Pre-Qualifying tournament will also be refunded for that fee.
 Refunds are done once all qualifying events have completed and will be send to the club.

-To sign up for the Power League Qualifier, teams need to go online and enter.
-Then print out the registration form and mail that to the HOA office with the full ($500 or $650) fee.
+To sign up for the Power League Qualifier, teams need to go hoaonlineorg and enter/pay.
 Teams will not be approved into the event until they are approved for competition.
-Deadline for registration is November 17.
+Deadline for registration is November 13, 2023

 The top eleven or sixteen finishers in each age division of the qualifying tournament will participate in the actual Power League1.
 For the 14, 15, 16 and 17 divisions, the next 9 finishers will qualify for Powerleague 2.
 The order of finish in the QT will determine where each team is seeded in the Power League.
 Teams that qualify in the same round of playoffs, will be seeded based on the match, set and point percentage of pool matches played in the Qualifying Tournament.
 For example; 4 teams qualify by making it into the quarter finals of the Qualifying Tournament.
 The team with the best match record of these teams, will get the highest seed.
 If match record does not seed all 4 teams, we will go to set percentage, then to point percentage.
 If still tied, a coin flip will determine the seed.

-The qualifying tournament will be standard pool play followed by single-elimination bracket play, designed to narrow down the field to 11 or 16 teams or 11 and 9 teams.
+The Qualifying and Pre-Qualifying tournaments will be standard pool play followed by single-elimination bracket play, designed to narrow down the field to 11 or 16 teams or 11 and 9 teams.
 Playoff matches that are played for seeding purposes only (not for qualifying for the Power League), may be one set to 25 points.

 The actual Power League formats: